reactjs/react.dev/beta/src/pages/apis/style.md

 ### Using `style` attribute {/*using-style-attribute*/}

-Here is an example that demonstrates the usage of `style` attribute with `<div>` element.
-You can observe that `backgroundColor` property is camelCased as opposed to the usual hypenated way.
+Here is an example that demonstrates the usage of `style` attribute with `<div>` element. `MovingDot` component renders the `<div>` where we capture the cursor movement and **dynamically** add the styling.

+Observe that `backgroundColor` property is camelCased as opposed to the usual hypenated way.

 <Note>
-If you want to apply inline style, then observe the above example.
+If you want to apply inline style, then observe the example.
 Here, the `style` attribute has the styling properties passed within the **two sets of curly braces**.
 </Note>

 <Sandpack>